v2fly/v2fly-github-io/docs/en_US/v5/config/proxy/vmess.md

 > `users` : [string]

 The users UUIDs for this inbound.
+This value is used to derive encryption key.

 ## VMess Outbound
 * Name: `vmess`